 How to prevent squash vine borers organically in three simple steps.

-Step 1: Immediately upon planting your squash seeds or transplants, cover the area with floating row cover or a layer of tulle fabric to keep the adult vine borers (see photo) from accessing the plants until they’re large enough for step 2.
+Step 1: Immediately upon planting your squash seeds or transplants, cover the area with floating row cover or a layer of insect netting to keep the adult vine borers (see photo) from accessing the plants until they’re large enough for Step 2.

 Related post: Make a squash arch